shadow/shadow/docs/Topology-Format.md

 if jitter >= latency: jitter = min(latency-q1, q3-latency)
 assert jitter < latency
 ```

-I believe this covers every country/state for which there is a code.

 ## Topology Format

 The following are valid elements and their attributes: